Our Debt of Gratitude

 These individuals could not prevent the mass incarceration of West Coast residents and nationwide government-enforced restrictions, but their acts of help, large and small, made an immeasurable difference for Japanese American generations to come.
 The effects of their unforgotten courage and compassion are still treasured today in family stories passed down.
 These non-Nikkei individuals showed up despite risks of their own surveillance by the FBI and taunts from their own neighbors of being traitors themselves.
 Some could not publicly show up, but found a way behind the scenes to come forth to help, or to give a Japanese American family a quick but lasting break, hoping no one was looking.
 They acted.

-For the present-day generations of Japanese American historical heritage, these stories help heal the intergenerational wounds from racial division stoked during a dark chapter of American history.
+For the present-day generations of Japanese American ancestry, these stories help heal the intergenerational wounds from racial division stoked during a dark chapter of American history.

 These stories awaken pride in the acts of decency and fairness, of courage and kindness that came from their own communities, inviting curiosity into our full American history.